evergreen-ci/evergreen.py/README.md

 ### Versioning and Deploy

+Before deploying a new version, please update the `CHANGELOG.md` file with a description of what is being changed.

 Deploys to [PyPi](https://pypi.org/project/evergreen.py/) are done automatically on merges to master.
 In order to avoid overwriting a previous deploy, the version should be updated on all changes.
 The [semver](https://semver.org/) versioning scheme should be used for determining the version number.